PierfrancescoSoffritti/android-youtube-player/README.md

     chromecastYouTubePlayerContext.initialize(new AbstractYouTubePlayerListener() {
       @Override
       public void onReady(@NonNull YouTubePlayer youTubePlayer) {
-        youTubePlayer.loadVideo("6JYIGclVQdw", 0f);
+        youTubePlayer.loadVideo("S0Q4gqBUs7c", 0f);
       }
     });
   }
+}
 ```

 Only after a Chromecast connection has been established you can initialize the `ChromecastConnectionListener`.

 From now on it will be the same as using a local `YouTubePlayer`.
-You need to call `ChromecastYouTubePlayerContext.initialize`, providing a `YouTubePlayerListener`.
+As you can see in the example, you need to call `ChromecastYouTubePlayerContext.initialize`, providing a `YouTubePlayerListener`.

 The `YouTubePlayerListener` will notify you of changes in the playback.
-You can call `loadVideo`, `cueVideo`, `pause`, `play` etc.. on the `YouTubePlayer`, the library will take care of communication with the Google Cast device.
+You can call `loadVideo`, `cueVideo`, `pause`, `play` etc.. on the `YouTubePlayer` object as you're used to, the library will take care of the communication with the Google Cast device.

-For all this you can refer to the documentation for the *core* library, [YouTubePlayer](#youtubeplayer).
+For how to use the `YouTubePlayer` object and `YouTubePlayerListener`, you can refer to the documentation for the *core* library, [YouTubePlayer](#youtubeplayer).

 This example can also be found [in the sample app](#./chromecast-sender-sample-app/src/main/java/com/pierfrancescosoffritti/cyplayersample/examples/basicExample/BasicExampleActivity.kt), written in Kotlin.